skip to content

 00:55:24 - Greg Schier

-Yeah, yeah.
-Keeping all this stuff easy.
+Yeah, and keeping all this stuff easy.
 I think the interesting thing from our demo today was, like, we integrated a lot of things and we didn't write any code.

 00:55:35 - Anthony Campolo

-And I think, yeah, I was seeing a lot of code.
 Yeah.
-Except that little bit of StepZen code.
+Not a single line of code, except that little bit of StepZen code.
 Just a tiny bit.

 00:55:40 - Greg Schier